 As I mention in the post I link to in the introduction of this article, fasting helped cure me of debilitating chronic illness.
 Through fasting and other healthy lifestyle changes I was completely healed of all back and neck pain that had plagued my existence for years.
 There were times I doubted I would ever live a normal life with a healthy body, but God had other plans.

 3. I dreamt about the past

 In the days following my 72-hour dry fasts, I noticed a strange pattern.
 I would dream about people and places from my past.
 This seemed to be a continuation of point #6 above–my body’s attempt to process unresolved issues from the past.
-Doctor James Alexander wrote one of my favorite books of all time, The Hidden Psychology of Pain: The Use of Understanding to Heal Chronic Pain (Amazon affiliate link) In chapter 11 entitled “The Healing Power of Dreams,” he discusses the power of dreams to heal both the mind and the body.
+Doctor James Alexander penned one of my favorite books of all time, The Hidden Psychology of Pain: The Use of Understanding to Heal Chronic Pain.
+In chapter 11, entitled “The Healing Power of Dreams,” he discusses the power of dreams to heal both the mind and the body.
 While the conscious mind sleeps, the unconscious mind is busy at working attempting to serve our interests.
 Due to my experience with dreams and fasting over the years, I could not agree more with his assessment.

 4. I became more in-touch with my emotions

 While this sounds like a soft admission, I believe there are few traits healthier than emotional intelligence and emotional sensitivity.
 Someone who is in-touch with their emotions is better able to deal with them and live a happy life than someone who has mastered the art of repression.
 My 72-hour dry fasts involved encounters with the past and gave me insights that have helped me to better manage my emotions moving forward.